Chojakv/API/README.md

 # API
-Advertising portal which enables putting up books for sale or exchange.
+API for simple advertising portal which enables putting up books for sale or exchange.
 Build with .NET and EFCore.